 Stolen Moments by Prashant Godbole, at Rustumjee Seasons, Bandra.

-Samsara artworks and sculptures created out of reclaimed material from nature at Jehangir Art Gallery.
+Samsara artworks and sculptures were created out of reclaimed material from nature at Jehangir Art Gallery.

 Kunal Kelkar is one of India’s leading automotive photographers and is the co-founder of a creative house, “The Autofocus.”